-DRIVER IMPLICATIONS New digital customer journeys give Fls an improved way to acquire and service clients and prospects.
-Customer acquisition has long been one of the biggest challenges in financial services.
-Historically, friction has been high, challenging customers and Fls alike.
+Driver Implications New digital customer journeys give Fls a better way to acquire and service clients and prospects Customer acquisition has long been one of the biggest challenges in financial services.
+Historically, friction has been high, challenging customers and FIs alike.
 Embedded finance and digital channels are creating new routes to market for financial services and opening the door to nontraditional organizations.
-These pathways present Fls with fresh opportunities to remove friction from their customer journeys, as well as innovate offerings, growing new revenue streams.
-Personalization and contextual relevance are increasingly effective with end users.
-The growing use of personalization in digital services across many industries and in daily life means that customers are primed to respond to hyper-targeted offers and solutions relevant to their particular context.
+These pathways present FIs with fresh opportunities to remove friction from their customer journeys and innovate offerings, growing new revenue streams.
+Personalization and contextual relevance are increasingly effective with end users The growing use of personalization in digital services across many industries and daily life means that customers are primed to respond to hyper-targeted offers and solutions relevant to their particular context.
 These can range from personalized offers related to an individual's life stage to the specific details of an individual business payment.
 Personalization helps to improve customer conversion rates and deepen relationships when used effectively.
 The growth of embedded financial services is further fueling the shift to contextual relevance, challenging traditional FIs to keep up to remain competitive.